 Requirements for Completing the Honors Diploma Track for Transfer Students

-The following outlines a typical two-year sequence of courses for honors diploma student's who enter the program in fall 2007:
+The following outlines a typical two-year sequence of courses for honors diploma students who enter the program in fall 2013:

-Spring: HONOR 151: Honors Philosophy, 3 credit hours (satisfies University general education requirement for PHIL 140 or 150); HONORS 351: Honors Fieldwork Seminar, 1-3 credit hours, students develop proposals for Honors Senior Project
+Spring: HONOR 151: Honors Philosophy, 3 credit hours (satisfies University general education requirement for PHIL 140 or 150); HONOR 351: Honors Fieldwork Seminar, 1-3 credit hours, students develop proposals for Honors Senior Project

 Fall: HONOR 352: Honors Senior Project I, 1-3 credit hours